-Protect 30% of our lands, waters and ocean by 2030
+Protect at least 30% of our lands, waters and ocean by 2030

+In the U.S., we are coordinating a working group that is identifying and developing tools and resources to help zoos, aquariums and science museums understand 30x30, effectively raise public awareness, document public opinion and inform policymakers about 30x30, all in keeping with the approach to achieving the goal under the “America the Beautiful” initiative.
 The working group is comprised of Frost Science, National Aquarium, New England Aquarium, Philadelphia Zoo, San Diego Zoo Wildlife Alliance and Seattle Aquarium, as well as advisors from the Association of Zoos & Aquariums (AZA), the Aquarium Conservation Partnership, National Ocean Protection Coalition, and a specialist on issues of diversity, equity and inclusion.
-Notably, the efforts of this working group build upon many years of research, as well as the successes and lessons learned of numerous visitor engagement campaigns we've conducted in partnership with zoos, aquariums and science museums.
-The initial set of tools from the working group will be presented in final draft form during the upcoming annual conference of AZA in late September 2021, and will be reposted here as they become available.
-While these tools are focused on advancing ocean conservation in the U.S., many can be easily adapted for use by zoos, aquariums and science museums working on marine, terrestrial, and/or freshwater conservation efforts around the world.
+Notably, the efforts of this working group build upon many years of research, as well as the successes and lessons learned of numerous visitor engagement campaigns The Ocean Project has conducted in partnership with zoos, aquariums and science museums.
+The tools developed in collaboration with the working group will be posted here as they become available and also shared with AZA members via the 30x30 Community of the AZA Network.

 - Factsheets on 30x30 - General fact sheet and Ocean-specific fact sheet

 - "Conserving and Restoring America the Beautiful" - the national vision document for achieving 30x30